anabazzan/anabazzan.github.io/springerours.md

 In: Proceedings of the 5th european workshop on multiagent systems. pp 564–579

-Lorenzi F (2007) A multiagent knowledge-based recommender approach with truth maintenance.
-In: RecSys07: Proceedings of the 2007 ACM conference on recommender systems.
-ACM, pp 195–198

 Lorenzi F, Bazzan ALC, Abel M (2007a) Negotiation for task allocation among agents in case-base recommender systems: A swarm-intelligence approach.
 In: Proceedings of the student abstract - on twenty-second